 Last but not least, take a stroll downtown and do some shopping!
 There are several beautifully curated antique shops, including Victorian Moon, as well as several outdoors stores.
 Peace Surplus is a personal favorite amongst these.
 Finally, check out Winter Sun Trading Co.
 They have all sorts of herbal tinctures and teas, as well as authentic Native American jewelry and Kachina Dolls.

-Flagstaff is not just a stop on the way to check out the Grand Canyon.
+Flagstaff is not just a stop on the way to check out the South Rim of Grand Canyon.
 Flagstaff is a town filled with kind people, fun adventures, and delicious eats and drinks!
 Stopping into town will make your trip to the Grand Canyon, even grander.